juliexdd/cse15l-lab-reports/week-3-lab-report.md

 ![Image](https://cdn.discordapp.com/attachments/793015871979257896/1069832468024271020/Screen_Shot_2023-01-30_at_8.12.12_PM.png)
 - This is an input that does not induce a failure.
 ![Image](https://cdn.discordapp.com/attachments/793015871979257896/1069838930125537350/Screen_Shot_2023-01-30_at_8.37.50_PM.png)
 5. The bug before the code change fix.
+What was wrong with the code before was that it would declare a number as the lowest, but this meant that every duplicate number that is also considered the lowest will be deregarded.
+For example, if the lowest number is 3 in `{3, 3, 3, 3, 4}`, it will deregard all of the 3's instead of only one of the 3's in the calculation.
 ```
 static double averageWithoutLowest(double[] arr) {
     if(arr.length < 2) { return 0.0; }